mth-bou/google-speed-insight-metrics/README.md

 This app allows fetching performance results about a URI from Google Page Speed Insight API to store them in Web Storage.

-Then, you can easily identify some slowdowns that might be happening on your website from the table results.
+Then, you can easily identify some slowdowns during a period that might be happening on your website from the table results.

 Soon improvements : The script is automatically rerun twice a day with the previous URI filled to add additional results to the table.